BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 Bitcoin leverages this technology when dealing with payment requests.
 The technical details about how this is done is detailed in [BIP 21](https://bips.xyz/21).
 But essentially bitcoin payment requests use a `bitcoin:` URI scheme to identify and help applications manage bitcoin payment requests.

 This scheme is extensible and allows for the addition of other useful meta data that give more context to a payment request.
-This includes things like an amount, labels, messages and other useful data.
+This includes things like an amount, labels, messages, and other useful data.
 It also allows more than one type of payment request format to be included in a payment request.
 We explore this in the next section on unified payment requests.

 ### Unified payment requests